dev0T/dev0T/README.md

 ### Current projects:

+- React-DaisyUI 🌼 - Contributor
 - Resume Builder: Building an application that allows you to input all your information and renders a PDF ready for job applications!
 (React, TypeScript, TailwindCSS, DaisyUI, React-PDF)
-- Actively contributing with React-DaisyUI component library. 🌼
-- Full Stack Web Developer Developer at Dinify.
+- Patient Dashboard: Healthcare dashboard study (React, TypeScript, MaterialUI)

 <br/>